OpenBB-finance/OpenBB/openbb_platform/extensions/platform_api/README.md

 This will launch a Fast API instance, via `uvicorn`, at `http://127.0.0.1:6900`

-### Keyword Agruments
+### Keyword Arguments

-The behavior of the script can be configured with the use of argments and keyword arguments.
+The behavior of the script can be configured with the use of arguments and keyword arguments.

 Launcher specific arguments: